uuosio/gscdk/README.md

 Code generation is also the default option for "build" command

-## Build Go Smart Contracts Project
+## Building Go Smart Contracts Project

 #### Compiling the Source Code